 - Free legal consultations for enrolled students provided by the Foundation for California Community Colleges and CHIRLA (Coalition for Humane Immigrants Rights).

 - Are you renewing your DACA?
 Find FREE immigration legal support and get your DACA renewal fee covered if you’re enrolled in a California Community College.
 Visit findyourally.com/ccc today to schedule an appointment with trusted legal services.

 - Need to meet with an Immigration Attorney?
 You can schedule an appointment via the Coalition for Humane Immigrant Rights (CHIRLA).
 Scroll halfway down the web page to “Access Legal Services”, click “Community Colleges” button, and select a date and time that works for you.

 - Individual Tax Identification Number (ITIN) consultations and processing.

 - Access to on-campus food pantry, which also stocks women’s wellness and hygiene products.

-- Receive free individual therapy sessions (bilingual in Spanish) offered by Maria Gallardo, MS, PPS, LPC, #7219, sponsored by Wellness Together and HearYou.org.
-Complete this referral form to schedule a consultation.
+- Receive free individual therapy sessions (bilingual in Spanish), sponsored by Wellness Together and HearYou.org.
+Visit or contact the Undocumented Student Center for a referral.